My Banner

 THE REVOLUTIONARY GUILLOTINE - 1792

 Newer versions of the 1792 design were built in the 1800s and can be seen in photos from New Caledonia, Reunion Island, and Senegal.
 These photos are dated from the early part of the 20th Century.
 The design of these machines is very similar to the oldest known 1792 version so they would fall under the general category of a 1792 model.
-The machine from Reunion Island may have been used as late as 1954.
-It was returned to France in 1984 and is currently stored in the basement of the Musee National des Prisons in Fontainebleau.
+The machine from Reunion Island was used until 1954.
+It was returned to France in 1984 and is currently stored in the basement of Musée National des Prisons in Fontainebleau along with the Berger guillotine used in Martinique in 1964 and 1965.
+Both disassembled guillotines are visible in this photo.

 A release handle held down one end of a connecting rod.
 The other end of the rod was linked to a steel pivot arm at the top of the left post.
 This pivot arm extended under a fixed horizontal steel bar secured to the back of the mouton.
 When the handle was released from the post the pivot arm tilted and the blade fell to the end of the wooden grooves then stopped rather abruptly.
 The shortcoming of this design must have become apparent rather quickly.
 There are reports of stuffing the grooves with fabric or leather to cushion the fall.
 The wood-on-wood slides in the bascule and cutting assembly also caused problems resulting in recommendation to the executioners to grease the tracks with tallow on a regular basis.